Geology & Formations

 Understanding the geological foundations that preserve Earth's ancient life forms

-Best for fossils!
+Best for fossils.
 Limestone, shale, sandstone, and mudstone preserve fossils through gentle burial and compression.

 Rarely fossiliferous.
 Volcanic activity destroys organic material, though rare exceptions exist in volcanic ash.